Fairland, Indiana: Geography

 According to the 2010 census, Fairland has a total area of 0.16 sqmi, all land.

 Government

 The community, located about five miles (8 km) northwest of Shelbyville, was incorporated as a town on June 9, 1866.
 Later on, for an undetermined reason, the town board stopped meeting.
 The town government came to a halt sometime after July 1883.

-On August 16, 2008, for the first time in 125 years, a three-member Fairland Town Board and a town clerk-treasurer conducted official business.
+On August 16, 2008, for the first time in 125 years, a three-member Fairland Town Council and a town clerk-treasurer conducted official business.
 Shelby County Councilwoman Tami Grubbs administered the oath of office to board members Rick Daily, John Hanson and Jeremy Creech, along with Clerk-Treasurer Chris Brinson, who immediately set about the task of organization, which included electing board officials.
 The board elected Daily as board president, Hanson as vice president and Creech as secretary.
-Indiana law mandates that all municipalities with populations under 2,000 people are towns.
+Indiana law mandates that all municipalities with populations under 2,000 are towns.